 Disabled access and facilities

-* We're very sorry but, due to a major technical fault, the Library lift will be out of order until mid-June.
+* We're very sorry but, due to a major technical fault, the Library lift will be out of order until further notice.
 If you are inconvenienced in any way by the lift being out of service please contact us ahead of your visit and we will be very happy to discuss in confidence how best to support you until it is fixed.

 There is wheelchair access to the ground floor of the College Library and a lift* to the basement, first and second floors.
 Accessible toilets are also available on the ground and second floors.

 We are happy to assist with searching and retrieving books but please contact us ahead of your visit.